Kein/build_your_ue/readme.md

 `[ProjectFileGenerator]` section allows us to configure some useful behaviour for project gen, like excluding extra junk from being added to project files.
 There is no point to recompile C# tools every time, for example.

-`[WindowsPlatform]` section allows us to specify which WindowsSDK we will be building against via `WindowsSdkVersion` directive (in case you have multiple installed), as well as which C++ build tools version we gonna use via `CompilerVersion` directive.
+`[WindowsPlatform]` section allows us to specify which Windows SDK we will be building against via `WindowsSdkVersion` directive (in case you have multiple installed), as well as which C++ build tools version we gonna use via `CompilerVersion` directive.
 To find out which versions you can use there, go to `<Visual_Studio_root_dir\VC\Tools\MSVC\>` - there will be a list of directories by version.
-You specific THIS exact version in the config, not the binary version of the linker/compiler.
+You specify THIS exact version in the config, not the binary version of the linker/compiler.
 Finally, `PCHMemoryAllocationFactor` allows us to configure how much memory we allocate per thread (in this case it most likely will be a thread per core) for PCH.
 If you get a lot of `out of heap!` errors during compilation, try tweaking this parameter.

 And the last section `[BuildConfiguration]` is something we've already covered in [Skipping Debug symbols and PDB gen)](#skipping-debug-symbols-and-pdb-gen).
 All of the options are self-explanatory, but if you need specifics, please consult linked UE documentation on the subject.

 One thing to note is that I personally recommend using
 `%APPDATA%\Unreal Engine\UnrealBuildTool\`
 as a default location for your config.
 For some reason per-engine file sometimes being ignored and I haven't figured out what causes this bug yet.

 ### Passing extra compiler/linker flags
 TODO